timmyb824/python-URLPinger/docs/index.md

 - `url_checks_failure_total`: The total number of failed pings to the url.
 - `url_response_time`: The response time of the url in seconds.

 A Grafana dashboard is available to visualize the metrics and includes status, uptime, and response time graphs for each url.
-The dashboard is available [here]().
+The dashboard is available [here]() (TO BE ADDED).